 Fill Out Surveys for Rapid Rewards Points

-Surveys take time and the points earned aren’t astronomical but can be worthwhile if you are bored on a bus or a train or can be a good way to stop points expiring.
+Surveys take time and the points earned aren’t astronomical but can be worthwhile if you are bored on a bus or a train or can be an excellent way to stop points expiring.

 Transfer Points From Diners Club